sprylab/purple-docs/source/webviews.rst

   :caption: App JavaScript-Interface

   window.purple = {
       /**
        * @public
        * @static
        * @namespace AppController
        */
       app: {
           /**
            * Adds a listener for connection state changes.
            * The listener will be called with a ConnectionState object.
            * This listener will also be called with the current state right after
            * calling this method.
            */
           addConnectionStateListener: function (listener) {
               // Implementation
           },
           /**
            * Removes a listener for connection state changes.
            */
           removeConnectionStateListener: function (listener) {
               // Implementation
+          },
+          /**
+           * Adds a listener for lifecycle changes.
+           * The listener will be called with a LifecycleEvent object.
+           * This listener will also be called with the current state right after
+           * calling this method.
+           */
+          addLifecycleListener: function (listener) {
+              // Implementation
+          },
+          /**
+           * Removes a listener for lifecycle changes.
+           */
+          removeLifecycleListener: function (listener) {
+              // Implementation
+          },
+          /**
+           * Close the onboarding screen.
+If true is passed as the first parameter
+           * the onboarding will be shown again on the next app start.
+           */
+          closeOnboarding: function (showAgain) {
+              // Implementation
           }
       }
   }

 .. versioned-toggle-box:: addConnectionStateListener
   :color: blue